seabbs/cste-forecasting-workshop/README.md

 These steps should take around 20 minutes.
 Once completed, you're all set up to run the code in `epinow2.Rmd` as part of the workshop.

+If you have any issues, we also have a [binder](https://mybinder.org/v2/gh/seabbs/cste-forecasting-workshop/main?urlpath=rstudio) set up with all the necessary packages installed.
+This will take a little while to load but should allow you to run the code in `epinow2.Rmd` as part of the workshop.
+Note that this will not save any changes you make to the code and may be slower than running the code on your own machine.

 # Other resources